sk-sourav/sk-sourav/README.md

 First of all, thanks for visiting my profile.
 Here, what you should know about me:
 - I am a self driven passionate coder who loves to solve problems and write efficient codes.
-- My primary coding language: C++.
+- My primary coding language: Java.
-- I am happy to discuss about: Data Structures and Algorithms, Programming in C++/Java, MERN STACK, Computer concepts(Operating Systems,,Databases) and Cloud(AWS).
+- I am happy to discuss about: Data Structures and Algorithms, Programming in Java/C++, MERN STACK, Computer concepts(Operating Systems,,Databases) and Cloud(AWS).
 - I am looking forward to collaborate on Open-Source Projects.
-- I am just trying to impart my knowledge via repositories which will be quite helpful for those who codes in C++ and MERN STACK.
+- I am just trying to impart my knowledge via repositories which will be quite helpful for those who codes in Java/C++ and MERN STACK.

 <!---
 sk-sourav/sk-sourav is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.